 Oracle.
 Wired News.
 Services & tools - News tracking - Desktop news alerts.
 PrintEmailShare Email briefings video What is the email briefings service and how do I sign up for it?

-Serkan My alerts FAQ.
+Serkan My alerts FAQ What different alert types are available?
+Author alerts FAQ What is an author alert?
+Corporate services emails FAQ What are Corporate Services emails?
 Hey, Gang, Let’s Make Our Own Supercomputer.
 SAN FRANCISCO, Feb.
 22 — Some class science projects get out of hand.

 That is certainly the case with Patrick Miller's graduate course in do-it-yourself supercomputing at the University of San Francisco.
 On April 3, his students plan to assemble the first "flash mob supercomputer" in the school gym.
 While brainstorming about how to build a home-brew computer powerful enough to be added to a list of the world's 500 fastest computers, Mr.

 Miller and his students, along with Gregory D. Benson, an associate professor of computer science, came up with the idea of an electronic barn-raising.
 Last week, the class put out a call for about 1,200 volunteers to bring their computers to the Koret Gym here for a day and plug them into a shared high-speed network.
 "This is what happens when crazy ideas catch fire and people say, `Wait, there is nothing to stop this,' " said Mr. "It struck me as being something of a 60's idea," said Dennis Allison, a founder of Dr. Silicon.com - the who, what, when, where and why of ebusiness.
 How to stop a zombie horde of botnets How to stop a zombie horde of botnets Of all the security threats that can impact network operations, the lowly botnet may prove to be the most damaging and hardest to eradicate.